Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

 The list above does not outline all tested neural network models, but rather represents the most important optimizations that were performed in this study during the design space exploration.
 The other crucial optimization on the hardware side we performed was determining a reasonable level of parallelization for each layer of the network through hls4ml's reuse factor parameter.
 Fine-tuning these reuse factors can reduce FPGA resource usage while maintaining a sufficiently low model latency.

 The first two implementations (\textbf{\texttt{PPCF23}} and \textbf{\texttt{QAT+Pruning}}) failed to achieve the targeted latency and resource criteria (see Table \ref{tab:finalmodel} and more discussion in Section \ref{subsec:model_results}).
 We have attempted to further adjust the hyperparameters of the \textbf{\texttt{QAT+Pruning}} model but did not arrive at a solution that satisfies our constraints.
-This was the primary reason why we decided to reduce the input dimensions in the \textbf{\texttt{Optimized}} implementation \footnote{Note that the Phantom S710 camera is limited to a minimum image width of 128 pixels.
-Therefore, we capture at 128x32 and crop to 32x32 in the firmware.} which significantly reduced the overall number of bit operations.
-We then adjusted the layer hyperparameters to maintain the overall performance as described previously.
-These resulted in a slightly reduction in the model’s prediction accuracy compared to the previous two models but significantly improved the hardware resource usage and latency.
+This was the primary reason why we decided to reduce the input dimensions in the \textbf{\texttt{Optimized}} implementation which significantly reduced the overall number of bit operations. \yw{To train this model, we resized input images from $128\times64$ to $32\times32$ pixels resolution in order to maintain the same field-of-view as the other two models.
+Note that this resizing step is not necessary for a future implementation which could instead directly capture in the desired resolution setting and changes the field-of-view through using an object lens with the appropriate focal length.
+For this reason we do not account the resource usages and latency of this resizing step in this model's firmware. }\ywsecond{Afterward, we adjusted the layer's hyperparameters as described in the table to obtain a solution that is realizable on our FPGA hardware with a reasonable performance.
+Through these adjustments, we arrived at the \texttt{Optimized} model which demonstrates a slightly reduced prediction accuracy but achieves significant reductions in its resource usages compared to the previous two full-size models.}